erdc/proteus/doc/source/models/navier_stokes.rst

 There are currently 3 implementations of Navier-Stokes equations in proteus:

-* Two-phase flow (air/water)
+* Two-phase flow (e.g. air/water)
-* Three-phase flow (air/water/sediment)
+* Three-phase flow (e.g. air/water/sediment)
+* Two-phase flow (e.g. air/water) with immersed boundaries (solid)

 Two-Phase
 =========

-The two-phase implementation of Navier-Stokes.
+The two-phase implementation of Navier-Stokes, with source documentation available here: :py:mod:`proteus.mprans.RANS2P`.
-Files corresponding to model:
-`proteus.mprans.RANS2P.py`,

-`proteus.mprans.RANS2P.h`,
-`proteus.mprans.cRANS2P.pyx`

-`proteus.mprans.RANS2P2D.h`,
-`proteus.mprans.cRANS2P2D.pyx`

 Three-Phase
 ===========
-The three-phase implementation of Navier-Stokes.
+The three-phase implementation of Navier-Stokes, with source documentation available here: :py:mod:`proteus.mprans.RANS3P`.
-Files corresponding to model:
-`proteus.mprans.RANS3P.py`,
-`proteus.mprans.RANS3PSed.py`,

-`proteus.mprans.RANS3PF.h`,
-`proteus.mprans.RANS3PF2D.h`,
-`proteus.mprans.cRANS3PF.pyx`

-`proteus.mprans.RANS3PSed.h`,
-`proteus.mprans.RANS3PSed2D.h`,
-`proteus.mprans.cRANS3PSed.pyx`

 Dealing with Moving Domains
 ===========================

-When dealing with moving domains, the option `movingDomain` must be set to `True`.
+When dealing with moving domains, the option ``movingDomain`` must be set to ``True``.
+This is necessary to signal to the model that mesh nodes velocity is to be expected from an external model.

 Moving (ALE) Mesh
 -----------------

+In the current implementation, if a model for moving the mesh is used such as :ref:`ale_mesh_elastic` or :ref:`ale_mesh_monitor`, it should be the first model to be solved, as the mesh velocity is calculated from the previous time step.

 Immersed Boundaries
 -------------------

-`proteus.mprans.RANS2P.py`,

-`proteus.mprans.RANS2P.h`,
-`proteus.mprans.cRANS2P.pyx`
+The immersed boundary (three-phase) implementation of Navier-Stokes, with source documentation available here: :py:mod:`proteus.mprans.RANS2P_IB`.